TwinDragon/cornelica-translation/README.md

+# This Repository Is Archived

+This repository is no longer maintained and will remain in an archived state.
+Please check #75 as to why this is the case and all issue tickets being closed.
+Forks are fine, but please leave *all* attributed credits for the initial beginnings and project collaborators for the project.

 # Cornelica, Town of Succubi - English

 Repository for the translation project for the hentai game **Cornelica**.
 The game can be purchased on [DLSite](http://www.dlsite.com/ecchi-eng/work/=/product_id/RE211399.html).